alexanderfebres/Ravn-Challenge-V2-Alexander/ReadMe.txt

 three main components (CharacterList.js, CharacterDetails.js and the Layout.js).
 All of this along side React make up this amazing web aplication for Star Wars lovers.

-# DEVELOPMENT WORK FLOW
+# WORK FLOW

-# FOR DEVELOPMENT
+- FOR DEVELOPMENT

 npm install
 npm start

-# FOR DEPLYOMENT
+- FOR DEPLYOMENT

 npm run build